jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ## Shell Meta-Characters

   In the last chapter we learned about the Linux shell and it's purpose to help the user interact with the kernel.
 We learned that the GUI is just a *sugar* layer sitting on top of the shell.
 We also learned a series of essential commands in order to create and maniplulate the contents of our file system.
 The next layer to be introduced is something called __shell meta-characters__.
-When Ken Thompson Was creating Unix and the first user shell, he quickly realized a need to be able to perform certain tasks that would be repeated often.
+When Ken Thompson was creating Unix and the first user shell, he quickly realized a need to be able to perform certain tasks that would be repeated often.
 For example, the concept of adding a wildcard to an ```ls``` command like this: ```ls -l Do*```.
 This command read a directories content and feed it any filenames that match the first two characters "Do" plus any number of other characters, (including 0 charactrers), represented with the star or asterik (*).
 The concept of the shell meta-character is intended to replace you having to write a C language program each time to create this functionality.
 There are 14 punctuation and non-alphanumberic characters that are standard across Linux shells[^64] - common punction/non alphanumberic characters were adopted to represent the most common repetitive tasks done on the commandline.

 ![*User -> Shell -> Kernel -> Shell -> User*](images/Chapter-06/shells/figure2.png "User -> Shell -> Kernel -> Shell -> User")